 Sending Messages to the Adjudicator and ODACC

-ODACC’s Custom System contains a “Messages” screen (see Figure 5 below) that allows the Parties, Representatives, the Adjudicator, and ODACC to message one another.
-If a message is sent through ODACC’s Custom System, everyone who can access the case will be able to view the message.
-After a message is sent through ODACC’s Custom System, an email will be sent to all individuals who have access to the case, advising that a new message is available on ODACC’s Custom System.
+ODACC’s Custom System contains a “Messages” page (see Figure 5 below) that allows the Parties, Representatives, the Adjudicator, and ODACC to message one another.
+If a message is sent through ODACC’s Custom System, everyone who can access the adjudication will be able to view the message.
+After a message is sent through ODACC’s Custom System, an email will be sent to all individuals who have access to the adjudication, advising that a new message is available on ODACC’s Custom System.

 If the Parties wish to communicate in private, they should do so outside of ODACC’s Custom System.
 Please note that all messages to the Adjudicator should be copied to all parties as it is not appropriate for a Party to send a private message to the Adjudicator.